alexcoca/gcdf1/README.md

 ### Adding NLG metrics

-The canonical map for the MultiWOZ 2.1 version contains over 10000x` value paraphrases extracted from the corpus.
+The canonical map for the MultiWOZ 2.1 version contains over 10000 value paraphrases extracted from the corpus.
 It is thus straightforward to implement a more robust slot-error rate metric.
 The author is happy to provide basic code for this and implementation guidance.
+The starting point could be the `value_generated` function implemented in the `gcdf1.utils.evaluator` module.
 Integration of NLG metrics proposed in [this paper](https://aclanthology.org/2021.gem-1.4/) is also desired.

 Any SER-like metric can be integrated in the current framework to compute F1 scores based on natural language as opposed